osbornjd/acts-framework/README.md

     or read objects from the event store and write them to file.
 Again, names of the objects that are read/written should be configurable.

+## Guidelines for writing an algorithm

+Examples should be written in a modular way using the framework components, such as writers and the sequencer.
+Options are to be defined using the boost::program_options syntax.

 [git-book-submodules]: https://git-scm.com/book/en/v2/Git-Tools-Submodules